PhysioWorks Health Practitioners

 If you have a current referral from your local doctor, you may claim a rebate through the Medicare Enhanced Primary Care Program.
 Conditions apply.

-We ask that all consultation fees be paid on the day of your appointment.
-Fees can be paid by cash, cheque or credit card.
+We ask that you pay all consultation fees at the time of your appointment.
+We accept payments by cash, Hicaps and credit card.

 How Is PhysioWorks Operating During COVID-19?